 Fitting everything you need into a bag that is 9” x 14” x 22” may seem an impossible feat, but Williams is sharing all of her insider tricks for maximizing space and packing more efficiently.

-- Use the 'bookend' method: Once you roll bulky items like sweaters and jeans, Williams suggests using them as bookends by placing them on either side of the suitcase, and then filling the space in between with smaller articles of clothing.
-She also recommends utilizing travel bands to keep those bulky items rolled as tight as possible during transit.
+Use the 'bookend' method: Once you roll bulky items like sweaters and jeans, Williams suggests using them as bookends by placing them on either side of the suitcase, and then filling the space in between with smaller articles of clothing.
 Another affordable space-saver?
-Compression storage bags, which are great for packing thick shirts, sweaters, and jackets in the most compact space possible.
+Compression storage bags, which are great for packing thick shirts, sweaters and jackets in the most compact space possible.

 We’ve all been guilty of shoving way too many clothes in our suitcase — and only wearing half of them on our trip.
 Luckily Williams has a few tricks up her sleeve for cutting down on the amount of clothing you bring, without limiting your outfit options.

 Have a color scheme.
 “It's easier to mix and match your wardrobe (one top with two different pairs of jeans or shorts, etc.) if you follow a cohesive color scheme,” says Williams.
 “You don't have to wear all neutrals, but even just having one cohesive color makes it easy to play around with mixing and matching.
 And adding fun statement accessories is a way to create a new look, even if you're wearing the same pieces.”
 It may take a little pre-planning but when you’re able to remix a single piece multiple ways you can cut down on how many clothes you need to bring, plus it will make choosing an outfit and getting dressed easier during the trip.